-"Potential shortfalls in meeting programme targets, in our view, could increase uncertainty about the trajectory of government debt and increase the likelihood of Portugal requiring a second support programme," it said in a statement.
+“Potential shortfalls in meeting programme targets, in our view, could increase uncertainty about the trajectory of government debt and increase the likelihood of Portugal requiring a second support programme,” the ratings agency said in a statement.

-S&P's rating action comes as auditors from the International Monetary Fund, the European Commission and the European Central Bank are currently in Lisbon to review Portugal's progress under its 78-billion-euro bailout and whether to release a 5.5-billion-euro loan instalment.
+It comes as auditors from the International Monetary Fund, the European Commission and the European Central Bank are in Lisbon to review Portugal’s progress under its 78-billion-euro ($105 billion) bailout and whether to release a 5.5-billion-euro loan instalment.

 S&P also pointed to risks that Portugal’s top court could overturn additional fiscal and reform measures, weaker-than-expected growth and a resurgence of political tensions also leading the country to fail to meet its fiscal consolidation targets.

 Portugal’s Constitutional Court invalidated in April one set of government measures and in August blocked a reform that would have allowed cuts in public sector jobs.

 “In our opinion, these Court decisions raise doubts as to whether Portugal will be able to comply with the ambitious debt stabilisation target set out in its current IMF-EU programme,” said S&P.

 It also noted that the near collapse of the centre-right government in July was “symptomatic of weakening political backing for further fiscal and structural reforms.”

 The ratings agency said: “We see an increasing risk that Portugal will not regain full capital market access early next year and that the Portuguese government will require a second official support programme after the current programme expires in June 2014.”